CheckerPose: Progressive Dense Keypoint Localization for Object Pose Estimation with Graph Neural Network: Experiments

 \subsection{Experimental Setup}

 \paragraph{Implementation Details.} Our method is implemented using PyTorch~\cite{paszke2019pytorch} and trained using the Adam optimizer~\cite{kingma2014adam} with a batch size of 32.
 We pretrain our network for $50,000$ steps with learning rate of 2e-4.
-For all experiments, we use $N = 512$ keypoints, and utilize $k = 20$ nearest neighbors to construct the $k$-NN graph $\mathcal{G}$.
+We use $N = 512$ keypoints, and utilize $k = 20$ nearest neighbors to construct the $k$-NN graph $\mathcal{G}$.
 For the binary code representation, we set $d = 6$ and $d_0 = 3$.
 We resize the input RoIs to $256 \times 256$, and use HRNet~\cite{wang2020deep} as our image feature backbone to extract $1024 \times 8 \times 8$ feature map $F_I^{(0)}$.
 Then we apply $L_0 = 2$ EdgeConv operations to get $\mathbf{b_v}$ and the first $d_0 = 3$ bits of $\mathbf{b_x}, \mathbf{b_y}$, and obtain the full binary codes after 3 refinement stages with $L_j = 3\ (j = 1, 2, 3)$ EdgeConv operations.

 \paragraph{Datasets.} We conduct our experiments on three commonly-used datasets for object pose estimation: Linemod (LM) \cite{hinterstoisser2012model}, Linemod-Occlusion (LM-O) \cite{brachmann2014learning}, and YCB-V \cite{xiang2017posecnn}.
-The LM dataset consists of 13 sequences of real images with ground truth poses for a single object with background clutter and mild occlusion.
+LM consists of 13 sequences of real images with ground truth poses for a single object with background clutter and mild occlusion.
 Each sequence contains around $1,200$ images.
-Following \cite{brachmann2016uncertainty}, we utilize about $15\%$ images for training while keeping the remaining ones for testing.
+Following \cite{brachmann2016uncertainty}, we utilize about $15\%$ images for training while keeping the rest for testing.
 We additionally use $1,000$ synthetic RGB images for each object during training following \cite{li2019cdpn, wang2021gdr, di2021so}.
-The LM-O dataset consists of $1,214$ images from a sequence of the LM dataset~\cite{hinterstoisser2012model}, where ground truth poses of eight objects with partial occlusion are annotated for testing.
-The YCB-V dataset is composed of more than $110,000$ real images of $21$ objects with severe occlusion and clutter.
-Apart from the real training images, we also utilize the physically-based rendered data following \cite{hodan2020bop} for training on LM-O and YCB-V datasets.
+LM-O consists of $1,214$ images from a sequence of LM~\cite{hinterstoisser2012model}, where ground truth poses of eight objects with partial occlusion are annotated for testing.
+YCB-V is composed of more than $110,000$ real images of $21$ objects with severe occlusion and clutter.
+Apart from the real training images, we also utilize the physically-based rendered data following \cite{hodan2020bop} for training on LM-O and YCB-V.